z365wu/GIGK_DNN/README.md

 ## Reproducibility
 To ensure reproducibility:
 - Code has been tested with Python 3.12.
 - Dependencies are specified in `requirements.txt`.
-- Random seeds can be set in the scripts for deterministic results.

 ---